 One of the keys is that everything that could be spent on advertising and hiring media is used to create marketing techniques that work very well.
 One of the great competitive advantages of Zara is based on logistics and commercial techniques.

 Surely this dependence sounds like some other marketing and advertising strategy of a brand with an apple as a logo.
-And it is that another one of the destinations of the investments of Zara is the destined one to stores.
+And it is that another one of the destinations of the investments of Zara is the destined one for stores.

-Like Apple, Zara does not hesitate a second to pay the highest rents to be in the neuralgic and iconic centers of each big city and be next to big brands like Louis Vuitton, Armani or Gucci, creating a halo of elitism in their stores although their clothes oscillate between 2 and 50 € on average.
+Like Apple, Zara does not hesitate a second to pay the highest rents to be in the neuralgic and iconic centres of each big city and be next to big brands like Louis Vuitton, Armani or Gucci, creating a halo of elitism in their stores although their clothes oscillate between 2 and 50 € on average.

-The investment in stores in Zara has placed stores on 5th Avenue in New York, a 6-storey building in downtown Tokyo, several stores on Oxford Street in London and the most luxurious buildings in Dubai.
+The investment in stores Zara has placed stores on 5th Avenue in New York, a 6-storey building in downtown Tokyo, several stores on Oxford Street in London and the most luxurious buildings in Dubai.
 Emblematic, old or strategic places in each city so that they draw attention either for their architecture or for being in a busy area.

 Zara’s marketing and advertising strategy is based on a marketing concept that has been lost in the wake of the rise of new technologies and online stores.